RayZ-O/RayZ-O.github.io/_posts/2015-04-16-Red-Black-Tree.md

 ---
 layout: post
-title: "Self Balancing Binary Search Tree(2) - Red-Black Tree"
+title: "Self Balancing Binary Search Tree 2 - Red-Black Tree"
 categories: [all, datastructures]
 date: 2015-04-16
 author: Rui Zhang
 ---

 The red-black tree is invented by Rudolf Bayer in 1972.
-It's one of the most famous self-balancing binary search tree.
+It's one of the most popular self-balancing binary search tree.
 TreeMap/TreeSet in Java and std::map/std::set in C++ STL use red-black tree as underlying data structure.
-Other popular self-balancing search trees include 2-3 tree, AA tree, AVL tree, Splay tree and Treap[^1].

 ### Property
-Red-Black tree has 5 properties[^2].
+Red-Black tree has 5 properties[^1].
 1. Every node is either red or black
 2. The root is black
 3. Every leaf is black